lionep/docker-node-ffmpeg/README.md

 # docker-node-ffmpeg

-Docker image for latest stable version of node with ffmpeg binary.
-This image is made to be used "onbuild", like the node-onbuild images
+Docker image with version 8 of node with ffmpeg binary 4.0+.

 ```
 # docker-compose.yml